obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *chmod -R +X .* Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 ## 12. More directories
 *mkdir -m 751 my_dir* Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+## 13. Change group
+*chgrp school hello* Write a script that changes the group owner to school for the file hello